Jubatian/rrpge-spec/specs/overview.rst

 The 16 bit FIFO bus
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Graphics FIFO uses this bus to feed data into the graphics hardware's registers.
-This bus is unidirectional: the Graphics FIFO is the source, targeting the appropriate registers of the Graphics Accelerator or the Graphics Display Generator.
+The Graphics FIFO uses this bus to feed data into the Accelerator's registers.
+This bus is unidirectional: the Graphics FIFO is the source, targeting the appropriate registers of the Graphics Accelerator.

 Note that the registers accessed by the Graphics FIFO are not directly accessible to the RRPGE CPU.